-2 hours.
-This course will focus on preparation of candidates to work with students who demonstrate significant emotional/behavioral problems and use interventions that are research-based.
-Candidates are exposed to principles of behavior analysis and modification strategies.
+3 hours.
+This course will focus on preparation of candidates to work with students who demonstrate significant emotional/behavioral, trauma, and fetal alcohol/drug issues and use interventions that are research-based.
+Candidates are instructed on the methods of behavior analysis and accommodation strategies to include development of behavior support plans.